Understanding Your Pathology Report: Breast Cancer

 Her-2 Status

-The Her-2/neu gene revs up the production of a protein found on the surface of breast cancer cells that tells the cells to grow and divide.
+The Her-2/neu gene increases the production of a protein found on the surface of breast cancer cells that tells the cells to grow and divide.
 In about 10-20% of breast cancers, there are too many copies of the gene, or the protein is overexpressed on the cell surface.
 This causes the cancer to grow faster and be more aggressive.
-Breast tumors are often tested, by one of two available tests, to see if they have too many copies of the gene or overexpress the protein:
+Breast tumors are often tested, by one of two tests, to see if they have too many copies of the gene or overexpress the protein:

 • The immunohistochemistry (IHC) test looks for overexpression of the protein and is reported as a number from 0 to +3.
 Zero and +1 are considered Her 2 negative, +2 is borderline and +3 is considered Her 2 positive.